 Alternatives to Suboxone Treatment in New Hampshire

-Suboxone is only one of numerous treatment options for opioid addiction.
-There are alternative medications that have historically been used in New Hampshire for opioid addiction treatment, including methadone and Naltrexone.
+Suboxone is only one of numerous treatment options for those addicted to opioids.
+There are alternative substances that have previously been used in New Hampshire to treat addiction to opiates, including methadone and Naltrexone.
 These medications might be available to you but have different regulations.
-For instance, only methadone clinics can administer methadone.
-For individuals who are determined to stop using opioids and who have access to a safe and supportive living situation, these medically assisted treatment options could be right for you.
+For example, methadone can only be administered at a licensed methadone clinic and not by an individual practitioner.
+For individuals who are determined to break free from addiction and who have access to a safe and supportive living situation, these medication assisted treatment options might work for you.

 - Untreated mental health disorder